-If you have been abused or neglected at Edwardsville Terrace, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Edwardsville Terrace, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Who is Edwardsville Terrace?

 Edwardsville Terrace is an Illinois nursing home.
 Edwardsville Terrace is licensed to Community Living Options Inc. Edwardsville Terrace is located at 808 Southwest Pl, Edwardsville, IL 62025 with telephone number 618-656-6161.
 Edwardsville Terrace has 16 beds and 10 staff members.
 The Illinois Nursing Home Care Act governs Edwardsville Terrace.

 Edwardsville Terrace’s Address, Phone Number, and Contact Information

 808 Southwest Place

 Edwardsville Terrace Overview

 Edwardsville Terrace is a nursing home.
 Edwardsville Terrace is a non-profit corporation.
 Edwardsville Terrace participates in Medicare and Medicaid.
 It runs under the licensee ID 0038844, facility ID 6013783, and Medicaid DD Certification Number 14G312.

 Edwardsville Terrace is not in a Continuing Care Retirement Community (“CCRC”).
 A CCRC offers multiple housing options and levels of care.
 Typically, a CCRC offers the most service-intensive options for residents.
 At a CCRC, residents may freely move from one level of care to another.